-AICA has established the Governance Committee, a voluntary body chaired by an external director, which is composed of seven members, including four external directors (some of them are members of the Audit and Supervisory Committee), two Representative Directors, and a full-time member of the Audit and Supervisory Committee.
-As of March 31, 2023, independent external directors accounted for 57% of the members of the Governance Committee discusses key matters concerning governance, including the nomination and remuneration of directors and senior management, and reports them to the Board of Directors.
+AICA has established the Governance Committee, a voluntary body chaired by an outside director, which is composed of seven members, including four outside directors (some of them are members of the Audit and Supervisory Committee), two Representative Directors, and a full-time member of the Audit and Supervisory Committee.
+As of March 31, 2024, independent outside directors accounted for 57% of the members of the Governance Committee.
+The Governance Committee discusses key matters concerning governance, including the nomination and remuneration of directors and senior management, and reports them to the Board of Directors.
 The status of activities of the Governance Committee is stated in II-1 "Voluntary Establishment of Committee(s)" and II-2 "Governance Committee"